Estecka/mc-invariable-paintings/README.md

 This features requires **[Patched](https://modrinth.com/mod/patched)**.

 Filled paintings may be found inside of many naturally generated chests, most suspicious soils, and while fishing.
-The loot tables are provided as a built-in datapack, which can be disabled if you wish to.
+The loot tables are provided as a built-in datapack which can be disabled.

 ### Crafting (experimental)
-**Crafting of filled paintings is disabled by default,** it is only available as an experiment, and may receive significant changes. **If you enjoy the idea of paintings being rare collectibles, I don't recommend enabling crafting at all,** because it may considerably trivialize the process of completing a collection.
+**Crafting of filled paintings is disabled by default,** it is only available as an experiment, and may receive significant changes. **If you enjoy paintings being rare collectibles, I don't recommend enabling crafting at all,** because it may considerably trivialize the process of completing a collection.
 For this reason, crafting was intentionally designed to feel obscure and a bit expensive.

 There are several built-in datapacks that provide varying degrees of crafting freedom.
 More precise fine-tuning is possible by creating you own datapack.

-See [the wiki](https://github.com/Estecka/mc-invariable-paintings/wiki/Painting-Creation-Recipe) on how the recipe files are formatted.
+See [the wiki](https://github.com/Estecka/mc-invariable-paintings/wiki/Painting-Creation-Recipe) for the specifics on how crafting works, and how it can be configured.

-#### Generalities
+#### General rules
-The cost of crafting Blank paintings was increased to **1 Phantom Membrane**, instead of wool.
+- The cost of crafting blank paintings was increased to **1 Phantom Membrane** instead of 1 wool.

-Cloning is done by combining a blank painting to an already filled one; similarly to banner cloning or book cloning.
+- Cloning is done by combining a blank painting with an already filled one; similarly to how banner cloning and book cloning works.

-Crafting is done by applying one or several different dyes to a painting, either blank or filled.
-The recipe can be configured to use a specific amount of dyes, or a specific type of canvas.
-Results can be obfuscated, meaning you won't be able to see the resulting variant until you take it out of the crafting table and consume the ingredients.
+- Filling a painting is done by combining it with dyes.
 The colour of the dyes has no particular meaning.
-The correspondance between each combination and each variant is random, but deterministic; it will only vary depending on the set of paintings you have installed.
+The correspondance between each combination and each variant is semi-randomly determined, based on set of paintings you have installed.

-Crafting will behave differently depending on how many dyes the recipe is configured to use:
-- If the amount of possible dye combinations exceeds the amount of painting variants, (e.g, using 8 dyes), then multiple similar combinations will result in the same variant.
-- If the amount painting variants exceeds the amount of possible dye combinations (e.g, using only 1 dye at once), then the variant of the ingredient painting will also affect the result.
-Only a limited set of paintings can be crafted from a blank canvas, but more can be crafted from different filled paintings.
+- The resulting painting is usually obfuscated until you take it out of the crafting table.

 #### Datapack Presets:
 None of the packs are enabled by default.
 You can manage them in the datapack menu when creating a new world, or using the `/datapack` command in already created worlds.

 These presets may receive significant changes in the future.

-Except for "Cloning", you should only need enable one if these at a time.
+Except for Cloning, you should only need to enable one of these packs at a time.

 - **Unbound:** The least restrictive crafting pack.
 Paintings can be crafted using any amount of dyes, using either a blank painting or an already filled one.
 This is the only pack were crafting results are not obfuscated.
 This already includes the cloning recipe.
 - **Expensive:** Crafting costs 8 different dies, and only accept Blank paintings as ingredients.
 This pack can be used together with the cloning one.
 - **Iterative:** Crafting only requires a single dye, thus only 16 different variants can be crafted from a blank canvas.
 More variants can be crafted by reusing filled paintings as ingredients.
-This will work even better if you have about a dozen of modded variants installed.
+This will work better with more painting variants installed into the game.
 This pack can be used together with the cloning one.
 - **Recycling:** The most restrictive crafting pack.
 Blank paintings cannot be crafted nor used as ingredients, making it impossible to create anything solely out of raw materials.
-Your only option for crafting one painting is to sacrifice another existing one; **this will work better with cloning disabled.** Crafting requires 8 different dyes.
+Your only option for crafting one painting is to sacrifice another existing one.
+This will work better with cloning disabled.
+Crafting requires 8 different dyes.
 - **Cloning:** Contains nothing but the cloning recipe, which is not included in most other presets.
-Using this pack alone own will make paintings will closer to banner templates or trimming templates: You can only find new paintings by exploring, but once you find one, you can reuse it indefinitely.
+Using this pack alone will make paintings closer to banner templates or trimming templates: You can only find new paintings by exploring, but once you find one, you can reuse it indefinitely.

 ## Inventory painting textures
 This feature requires **[CIT Resewn](https://modrinth.com/mod/cit-resewn)**.